St. John's Fort

 • Explore the charming Old Town of Dubrovnik, a beautiful coastal city situated on the Adriatic;

-• Learn about its rich and varied history as a powerful city-state up until 1802, and the terrible siege of 1991 during the Yugoslavian Civil War;
+• Learn about Dubrovnik’s rich and varied history, from its centuries-long stint as the powerful city-state of Ragusa to the terrible siege of 1991 during the Yugoslavian Civil War;

-• Wander along its tranquil honey-coloured cobbled streets, admiring the beautiful architecture of its churches, public buildings, and monuments;
+• Wander along its quaint cobbled streets, admiring the beautiful architecture of the Old Town’s most important buildings;

-• Visit the tranquil Franciscan Monastery, the lovely Church of St Blaise and the Jesuit Stairs;
+• See the lovely Church of St Blaise and the ornate Jesuit Staircase made famous by Game of Thrones;

 Explore Dubrovnik City Walls: Private 2-hour Walking Tour